-State Expenditure Increase: Although the bill repeals current regulations of home improvement and home elevation contractors, the bill establishes an entirely new licensure process.
-The bill may increase annual State expenditures due to the establishment of a new board, and from a public information campaign on the new licensure requirement, in turn increasing the division's responsibilities.
+State Expenditure Increase: This bill updates the regulation of home improvement and home elevation contractors.
+The bill would increase annual State expenditures due to the establishment of a new board and from a public information campaign on the new licensure and education requirement, in turn increasing the division's responsibilities.

-With the establishment of the new board, the bill directs that the board members may be reimbursed for expenses related to their position.
-Under current law, each member of the State board receives \$25 for each meeting day in attendance and, in addition, is entitled to be reimbursed for necessary traveling expenses, provided compensation in any fiscal year does not exceed \$1,000 per member.
-The legislation does not indicate whether the board members will receive compensation for meeting and traveling expenses specifically, and, in any event, the OLS cannot determine the increased cost because of the uncertainty regarding the number of professionals who will be regulated and operational decisions the board will make to implement this bill.
+With the establishment of the new board, the bill directs that the nine board members may be reimbursed for expenses related to their positions.
+While the bill does not specifically indicate whether the board members will receive compensation for meeting and traveling expenses, which would be a maximum total of \$9,000 annually for all the members under current law, it does note the board is entitled to retain all the fees it collects and that board members may be reimbursed for expenses within the limits of appropriated funds or funds made available to the board.
+The board is also to be provided with office and meeting facilities and have personnel made available to it to carry out its business.

+In any event, the OLS cannot determine the increased costs to the division because of the uncertainty regarding the number of professionals who will be regulated and operational decisions the board will make to implement this bill.

 State Revenue Increase: The bill will increase annual State revenue collections from licensure fees, fines, and penalties by indeterminate amounts.
-The OLS cannot quantify the licensure fee payments the board will collect from the licensing requirement, as the bill leaves the setting of the fee levels to the board's discretion and the number of licenses that will be issued is unknown.
+The OLS cannot quantify the licensure fee payments the board will collect from the licensing requirement, as the bill leaves the setting of the fee levels to the board's discretion, and the number of licenses that will be issued is unknown.
 The Office of the Attorney General estimates there are nearly 45,000 practitioners who will be affected.

-The OLS anticipates that the State may annually collect indeterminate fines and penalty payments from violators of statutory and regulatory requirements applicable to the newly licensed profession.
-A violator may receive a civil penalty of \$10,000 for an initial violation and \$20,000 for any subsequent violations.
+The OLS anticipates that the State may annually collect indeterminate fines and penalty payments from violators of statutory and regulatory requirements.
+As earlier noted, the legislation allows for the collection of penalties under the consumer fraud statute.
+Additionally, a violator may receive a fine or civil penalty of up to \$15,000 for an initial violation and up to \$25,000 for any subsequent violations.
 The OLS, however, has no information on which to base an estimate of the number and magnitude of future penalty assessments and payments and thus cannot project the amount the State will collect.

-The OLS also anticipates that as a result of a new dedicated board to provide oversight and licensure of home improvement and elevation contractors, New Jersey consumers may receive a higher confidence level when hiring contractors.
-In addition, the State will have additional recourse and accountability when a job has not been performed as contracted as the board can collect penalties from a bond, letter of credit, or other security if penalties are assessed against a business.
+The OLS also anticipates that as a result of a new board dedicated to providing oversight and licensure of home improvement and elevation contractors, New Jersey consumers may experience a higher confidence when hiring contractors.
+In addition, the State will have additional recourse and accountability when a job has not been performed as contracted as the board can collect penalties from a bond, letter of credit, or other security if penalties are assessed against a business, which may promote growth in this industry, resulting in increased licensure fee payments to the board.